 Semi-evergreen ‘Queen Mum’ has stout, grasslike leaves that add to her sense of composure.
 She’s ideal for those in balmy locales as she’s hardy only to Zone 8.

-Find 2.5-quart containers from the Southern Living Plant Collection at the Home Depot.
+Find two-and-a-half-quart containers from the Southern Living Plant Collection at the Home Depot.

 22. Silver Baby

 If you are looking for a dwarf variety, try ‘Silver Baby,’ which lends your flower beds a moonlight shimmer of delicate, blue-tinged white flowers in spring and early summer.

 ‘Silver Baby’ grows just one foot tall and wide and is hardy to Zone 6, although being semi-evergreen, it’ll lose its upright, grass-green leaves.
 In Zones 8 to 11, it’s evergreen.

 23. Summer Skies

 ‘Summer Skies’ features striped flowers that will remind you of a summer sky just before sunset: such a milky-soft blue color that you wish you could just wrap yourself up in it and take a nap.